MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

 preview_tools: UX, NVDA, WCAG/ARIA
 introbody: >-
-  **The Problem:** <span aria-hidden="true">🤔</span><br/> Government websites, including those of local agencies, need to be accessible in accordance to the Americans with Disabilities Act (ADA).
+  **The Problem:** <span aria-hidden="true">🤔</span><br/> Government websites, including those of local agencies, need to be accessible.
 The NCDOT websites were not meeting minimum compliance.

-  **The Plan:** <span aria-hidden="true">💡</span><br/> Through targeted auditing of pages and components an ongoing remediation plan was created and phase one of the plan implemented into the main site.
-While a variety of tools were utilizing in establishing a starting compliance level, the easiest to comprehend for stakeholders was to present changes in Google Lighthouse scores along with changes in Axe Devtools issues found.
+  **The Plan:** <span aria-hidden="true">💡</span><br/> Through targeted auditing of pages and components, an ongoing remediation plan was created.
+Phase one of the plan would be implemented into the main site.
+A variety of tools were utilized in establishing a starting compliance level.
+Google Lighthouse and Axe DevTools were used to establish a baseline score for stakeholders.

-  **Initial compliance:** <span aria-label="thumb down emoji">👎</span> Score of 67 (based on Google Lighthouse) and 147 issues (based on Axe Devtools)
+  **Initial compliance:** <span aria-label="thumb down emoji">👎</span> Score of 67 and 147 automatic issues

-  **Phase one goal:** <span aria-label="okay hand emoji">👌</span> Score greater than 80 and fewer than 100 issues
+  **Phase one goal:** <span aria-label="okay hand emoji">👌</span> Score greater than 80 and fewer than 100 automatic issues
 theme: purple
 casestudy: ux

 typed_list:
-  - type: fifty_fifty
+  - type: fullwidth
-    background: Blank
+    background: Angled
-    left_side:
     content_options:
       - type: generic_content
         generic_content: >-
           ## Why the concern over accessibility?

           At the end of a development project I noticed existing accessibility issues  when the batteries in my mouse died.
 This [situational disability](www.google.com) required me to use my keyboard to navigate the website.
 I consulted the NCDOT with my concerns and volunteered to audit the UI and prepare a plan for remediation.

           ### What is W.C.A.G. & Section 508?

           The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) are guidelines considered to be the benchmark for accessibility compliance.
 [Section 508](https://www.levelaccess.com/compliance-overview/section-508-compliance), as part of the Rehabilitation Act of 1973, is a law that requires government agencies to provide access to web and non-web electronic content to people with disabilities.

           ### The main concerns
+  - type: fifty_fifty
+    background: Angled
+    left_side:
+      content_options:
         - type: introw
           blurbsw:
             - imagew: img/citizen1.png